 Tuition fees for domestic students undertaking a Higher Degree Research (HDR) at the University of Sydney are usually funded by the Australian Government through a Research Training Program (RTP) Tuition Fee Offset.

 International research students usually study in full fee-paying place.
 The University calculates the tuition fees for Higher Degree Research programs based on an annual course fee.
 Find your course to find out the costs.

-There are a range of competitive University scholarships available to support both domestic and international research students, which can cover tuition fees and/or provide a stipend (living allowance).
+There is a range of competitive University scholarships available to support both domestic and international research students, which can cover tuition fees and/or provide a stipend (living allowance).
 International students are also encouraged to explore scholarship opportunities provided by an external funding source, such as the ministry of education or other government body, in their home country.

-The University charges a Student Services and Amenities Fee each year to to fund non-academic services and support programs at the University.
+The University charges a Student Services and Amenities Fee (SSAF) each year to to fund non-academic services and support programs at the University.
 This is charged for most courses but some programs of study are exempt.
 Find out this year's cost and which study programs are exempt.

 Set a realistic budget by understanding the costs you’re likely to face as a student in Sydney.
 These may include accommodation, transport, and of course general living expenses such as food, phone bills, and socialising with your friends and family.